Alcaraz caused a stir with his racket-scoring shot - Source: TNT Sports

 However, the Spaniard showed himself to be an example of sportsmanship when he admitted to throwing his racket at the ball.

 Instead of celebrating, Alcaraz immediately shook his finger at the chair umpire to signal that it was not an illegal shot.
-At the last moment of reaching out to touch the ball, he threw his racket at the ball – and tennis rules require players to hold the racket firmly at the moment of contact.
+At the last moment of reaching out to touch the ball, he threw his racket at the ball – and tennis rules require players to grip the racket at the moment of contact.

 "I thought it was a legal shot.
 I thought he hit a volley, and then the racket just flew out of his hand.
 I was a little surprised when he said he made a mistake," Shelton said in a post-match press conference.